Networked Communication for Decentralised Agents in Mean-Field Games: Preliminaries

 \begin{proposition}[\textit{N}-player NE and MFG-NE (Thm.
 1, \citep{Anahtarci2020QLearningIR})] If ($\pi^*,\mu^*$) is a MFG-NE, then, under certain Lipschitz conditions \citep{Anahtarci2020QLearningIR}, for any $\delta > 0$, there exists $N(\delta) \in \mathbb{N}_{>0}$ such that, for all $N \geq N(\delta)$, the joint policy $\boldsymbol\pi = \{\pi^*,\pi^*,\dots,\pi^*\} \in \Pi^N$ is a $\delta$-NE of the $N$-player game. \end{proposition}

-\begin{remark} We can show that $\delta$ can be characterised further in terms of $N$, with ($\pi^*,\mu^*$) being an $\mathcal{O}$($\frac{1}{\sqrt{N}}$)-NE of the $N$-player symmetric anonymous game \citep{policy_mirror_independent,chen2024periodic}. \end{remark}
+\begin{remark} We can show that $\delta$ can be characterised further in terms of $N$, with ($\pi^*,\mu^*$) being an $\mathcal{O}$($\frac{1}{\sqrt{N}}$)-NE of the $N$-player symmetric anonymous game \citep{policy_mirror_independent,chen2024periodic,yardim2025variational}. \end{remark}

 For our new, networked learning algorithm, we also introduce the concept of a time-varying communication network, where the links between agents that make up the network may change at each time step $t$.
 Most commonly we might think of such a network as depending on the spatial locations of decentralised agents, such as physical robots, which can communicate with neighbours that fall within a given broadcast radius.
 When the agents move in the environment, their neighbours and therefore communication links may change.
-However, the dynamic network can also depend on other factors that may or may not depend on each agent's state $s^i_t$.
-For example, even a network of fixed-location agents can change depending on which agents are active and broadcasting at a given time $t$, or if their broadcast radius changes, perhaps in relation to signal or battery strength.
+However, the dynamic network is general to all settings, and can depend on other factors that may not depend on the agents' position in space or state $s^i_t$.
+For example, agents may be connected over long distances via satellites or the internet, and even a network of fixed-location agents can change depending on which agents are active and broadcasting at a given time $t$, or if their broadcast radius changes, perhaps in relation to signal or battery strength.